 Origin and Aims

-The Foundation for Urban and Regional Studies Ltd was set up in 1995 as a charity under the Companies Act.
+The IJURR Foundation Ltd (previously Foundation for Urban and Regional Studies Ltd) was set up in 1995 as a charity under the Companies Act.
 Its main source of income is the surplus generated by the International Journal of Urban and Regional Research, the leading critical urban and regional studies journal established in 1977 and published by Wiley-Blackwell.
-IJURR is run by a wholly-owned subsidiary of FURS.
+IJURR is run by a wholly-owned subsidiary of the IJURR Foundation.

-The aims of FURS are to ‘promote and improve social scientific research, education and scholarship in the field of urban, rural and regional studies’.
+The aims of IJURR Foundation are to ‘promote and improve social scientific research, education and scholarship in the field of urban, rural and regional studies’.
 To this end it may:

 - publish journals, books, articles, bulletins, reports and other materials in any media,